American Cultural Studies

 AC/HI 248.
 Back East, Down South, Out West: Regions in American Culture.This course examines American regions as they have emerged as cultural entities from the eighteenth century to the present.
 Its primary texts are grounded in contemporary scholarship in history and cultural geography and in popular literature, film, music, and architecture.
 Students investigate the intersection of demographic and economic history with cultural invention.
 Beginning with a focus on "olde" New England and continuing with a study of the cultural power of the "wild" West, students devote considerable attention to the "deep" South to understand how region mediates the identities and experiences associated with race, class, and gender difference.
 Prerequisite(s): AC/HI 141 or HIST 243.
 Open to first-year students.
 Enrollment limited to 40.
 (United States.)
 M. Creighton.
 Concentrations

 INDS 250.
 Interdisciplinary Studies: Methods and Modes of Inquiry.Interdisciplinarity involves more than a meeting of disciplines.
 Practitioners stretch methodological norms and reach across disciplinary boundaries.
 Through examination of a single topic, this course introduces students to interdisciplinary methods of analysis.
 Students examine what practitioners actually do and work to become practitioners themselves.
 Cross-listed in African American studies, American cultural studies, and women and gender studies.
-Prerequisite(s): AAS 100 or 140A or WGST 100, and one other course in African American studies, American cultural studies, or women and gender studies.
+Prerequisite(s): AAS 100, ACS 100, or WGST 100, and one other course in African American studies, American cultural studies, or women and gender studies.
 Enrollment limited to 40.
 Normally offered every year.
 Staff.
 Interdisciplinary Programs.

 INDS 267.
 Blood, Genes, and American Culture.Places recent popular and scientific discussions of human heredity and genetics in broader social, political, and historical context, focusing on shifting definitions of personhood.
 Topics include the ownership and exchange of human bodies and body parts, the development of assisted reproductive technologies, and the emergence of new forms of biological citizenship.
 Recommended background: course work in biology and/or women and gender studies.
 Cross-listed in American cultural studies, history, and women and gender studies.
-Not open to students who have received credit for HI/WS 267.
 Open to first-year students.
 Enrollment limited to 40.
 (United States.)
 R. Herzig.
 Concentrations Interdisciplinary Programs.